-- 1. the financial report of National Roads and Motorists' Association Limited and its Controlled Entities is in accordance with the Corporations Act 2001, including: - giving a true and fair view of the consolidated entity's financial position as at 30 June 2011 and of its performance for the year ended on that date; and - ii complying with Australian Accounting Standards and the Corporations Regulations 2001. - 2. the financial report also complies with International Financial Reporting Standards as disclosed in Note 2.
+- a. the financial report of National Roads & Motorists' Association Limited is in accordance with the Corporations Act 2001, including: - i giving a true and fair view of the consolidated entity's financial position as at 30 June 2012 and of its performance for the year ended on that date; and - ii complying with Australian Accounting Standards and the Corporations Regulations 2001; - b. the financial report also complies with International Financial Reporting Standards as disclosed in Note 2.